Facebook pixelCharles L. Branch BrainHealth Award

 Glass artist David Gappa created this glass neuron installation titled “Introspection” to mimic the mind for the Brain Performance Institute at the Center for BrainHealth in Dallas.

 David Gappa of Vetro Art Glass designed the Branch Award bowl.
-Each unique blown glass sculpture features a white, star-shaped object in the center, which is an artistic representation of a neuron.
+Each unique blown glass sculpture features a white, star-shaped object in the center to represent a neuron.

 The Branch Award is embodied by a unique blown glass sculpture created by David Gappa of Vetro Art Glass, which features a white, star-shaped object in the center as an artistic representation of a neuron.